l2beat/l2beat/packages/frontend/src/content/pages/terms-of-service.md

 ## 1. General Information

 ### 1.1.
 About Us
-These Terms of Service (“Terms”) govern your access to and use of the L2BEAT website - l2beat.com (“the Website”), operated by L2BEAT, a limited liability company (spółka z ograniczoną odpowiedzialnością) with its registered office in Warsaw at Poznańska 16/4, 00-680 Warsaw, Poland entered into the Register of Entrepreneurs of the National Court Register kept by the District Court for the Capital City of Warsaw,12th Business Department of the National Court Register, under KRS No 0000920990, NIP: 7011051128 (“L2BEAT”).
+These Terms of Service (“Terms”) govern your access to and use of the L2BEAT website - l2beat.com (“the Website”), operated by L2BEAT, a limited liability company (spółka z ograniczoną odpowiedzialnością) with its registered office in Warsaw at Poznańska 16/4, 00-680 Warsaw, Poland, KRS No 0000920990 (“L2BEAT”).

 ### 1.2.
 Acceptance of Terms
 By accessing or using the Website, you agree to be bound by these Terms and all applicable laws and regulations.
 If you do not agree with these Terms, you must not use the Website.